cameronhill1/Skill-of-Living/now.md

 Just because something is written here, it does not mean that it is true or valuable, or even that I believe it to be so.
 It's purely to share what's going on with me right now, in case you're wondering.
 I find it gives meaning to my struggles, and multiplicity to my celebrations.
 ```
+## 3.30AM July 16th 2020

+I've been clarifying the structure and format of this site recently.

+Also been building out the recs section too.
+Found myself adding more and more resources, while trying to refine it.

+Noticed that I get quite wordy with my writing sometimes.
+Unnecessarily so.
+Let's see how that goes.

+Been feeling a subtle shift take place...
+I may also be imagining things due to a continued loss of sleep, but...

+I became quite obvious to me that a lot of the "demonstration of the teaching" reason for music and singing is actually just ego and  "look at me" mindset, and rationalization for egoic self-aggrandizement.

+Like, what do I have to teach?
+I teach that I have nothing to teach, but I have some ideas - take them or leave them.
+Yet I'm focusing on "demonstrating" like I think I'm right and have something to sell.

+Is it not more about just living it, and naturally sharing?
+Who knows...

+This has coincided with a shift with music.
+Following the couple days when I went more "all-in", I found that I was feeling naturally more drawn towards coding, coaching, and entrepreneurship, right now.

+I still love singing, and really enjoy making music & writing songs.
+I could definitely imagine myself doing something with this in the future.

+And I've also realized how early I am in the music journey - just 15 months!
+No rush to "do something with it"...
+The whole point is the enjoyment.
+This stuff takes time, and a lot of it will be helped and the essence developed doing the other stuff (eg. ear from resilient presence, songwriting from coaching, more lessons from entrepreneurship)...

+So I'm thinking of cutting down my singing lessons, perhaps to 1/month.
+Practice time will also most likely not be the 2-3+ hours a day it has been.
+Let's see how it goes.

+Yeah, I'm feeling more and more aligned with Skill of Health too.

+Talking of the skill of health, I need to practice sleeping more.
+Just coming up to 4am.
+Last night was 5am bed.
+Getting kinda trashed.
+Quality is dropping.
+Can still get present, but things take longer.
+Back to quality.

+Also, as a pre-bed sidenote, been feeling super horny lately, couped up in lockdown.
+Having occasional weird thoughts and super sexual dreams.
+Maybe I'll head abroad...
+Or just get out the house a bit aha.

+Good night ;)

 ## 1AM July 11th 2020

 The past few days, I've been consistent with this site, doing at least an hour or two, sometimes more, in the evenings.